 Note: You can bring a resume, but don’t take it out right away or your interviewee may think you are actually fishing for a job.
 At some point you may wish to ask for input about it, but first establish a comfortable rapport with the person.

-• Keep in touch with the person, especially if you had a particularly nice interaction; let them know that you followed up on their advice and the outcome.
+- Keep in touch, especially if the interaction went especially well; if you followed their advice, let them know and share any updates.
 This person could become an important part of your network.

 Watch these videos for a comprehensive step-by-step overview of the informational interviewing process: